+Figure 5: LFOM Failure Experimental pipe failure half flow

+After using the following calculations the Pipe Diameter necessary to guarantee failure was found to be 1.5 inches, the flow rate for the failure with the 1.5 in diameter pipe is half the Qmax (125 L/min), 62.5 L/min.
+The new diameter of 1.5 in was used in calculating the hole spacing below, while the drill bit size is still 3/8 in.
+The riser pipe will be constructed from PVC pipe and a reducer will be used to connect the new riser pipe to the old apparatus flange.
+The PVC supplies used for this experiment include PVC pipe of 1.5 inch diameter and a length of 24.5 cm, PVC pipe with 2 inch diameter and 3 cm, fitting connecting of 3 in pipe to a 2 in pipe and fitting connecting 2 inch pipe to 1.5 inch pipe

+Completed Design

+The completed design is shown in Figure 4.
+The original entrance tank was used and a series of reducers were used to connect the smaller diameter pipe to the existing hole (that was created for the 3" diameter riser pipe).
+Note that the LFOM and entrance tank were clear of obstructions after the experiment which ensures that the data collected weren't affected by orifice obstruction.

+The design for the flow controller illustrated by Weber-Shirk (2009) is the design that was used in the development of the chemical dose controller.

 Chemical Doser

 The top of the pipe is cut in a saddle shape to fit the lever arm through it and create the pivot.
 The height of this base pipe depends on the design constraints of the plant it will be built for.

 The FC should be attached to the base pipe with two clamps that are interconnected so that they firmly anchor the FC at the appropriate height for [zeroing the CD|CD Calibration].
 Only one clamp was used during experimental testing because the FC was being continually checked and re-zeroed, and it was being used in a very controlled environment.
 Additional clamps would be necessary for a robust design.